 Acana’s Heritage range has been recently revamped and given a new lease of life.
-This revamp included the addition of four formulas that were not previously available in the United States.
-Some of these four, such as Puppy & Junior, and Light and Fit, were available in other countries.
-The addition of these formulas to the US market has enabled Acana to branch out into some niches they were not previously exposed to such as Puppy Food and low-fat food.
+This product revamp included the addition of four formulas that were not previously available in the United States.

-As is the case with almost all Acana formulas, a range of legumes is present including Chickpeas, Peas, Lentils, and Beans.
-These provide high-quality carbohydrates and dietary fiber to aid digestion.
+As is the case with almost all Acana formulas, a range of legumes is present, including Chickpeas, Peas, Lentils, and Beans.
+These legume ingredients provide a mix of carbohydrates and dietary fiber to aid digestion.